InfinitIQ-Tech/GPT-Bridge-Tutorials/tutorials/Streaming Intro/gptbridge-intro.md

 ### Project Setup

+1. Download the [Starter Project](Starter.zip) - you will use this to learn to implement streaming using GPTBridge.

 The starter project contains an app you can use to follow along with.
  > `Tip`: GPTBridge is already added as a dependency in the starter project, but this is a reference for you to add it in your own project.